-It is good practice for the interviewer to attempt to establish a rapport with the child before a formal interview.
+It is good practice for the interviewer to attempt to establish a rapport with the student before a formal interview.

-The rapport phase of the interview can be used not merely to reduce social distance, but also to determine children's level of understanding and competence and provide an opportunity to lay appropriate ground rules for the interview.
+The rapport phase of the interview can be used not merely to reduce social distance, but also to determine students' level of understanding and competence and provide an opportunity to lay appropriate ground rules for the interview.